 Finally, the cost benefits of distance learning systems also promise a broader minimization of resource constraints on educational access.
 The potential to receive a relatively comprehensive education with a capable technological device and internet connection could be a more cost-effective solution compared to having to pay all the surrounding costs around transportation, real estate, and additional resources around a physical educational setting.
 To be clear, there are other factors at play that would need to be addressed (psychological and physical health resources afforded by brick-and-mortar schools, to start), but the cost savings of particular distance learning aspects are clear.

 There are several distance learning implementations that have been in the education zeitgeist for decades.
 We’ll categorize these as legacy methods for distance learning.

 Television Programs: From PBS weekend television programs (Mister Rogers’ Neighborhood, Sesame Street) to children’s television networks, television has long served as an educational content source for students of all ages.
 This is undoubtedly a form of distance learning, as it serves as a way to educate children from the comfort of their own homes.
 The quintessential feature lacking in this approach, which impacts measurable outcomes, is the connection to real-time curriculum and assessment.

 Take home packets: This tried-and-true approach to catching absent students up on work they missed while away or helping students prepare for the next school year by giving them content in take-home summer packets is a form of distance learning, albeit low-tech.
+This type of distance learning program is especially beneficial to students.
 It’s a form of extended homework that allows students to check their own work, assess themselves, and go through the progression of curriculum without being physically present in a classroom.
 A gaping feature lacking here is direct instruction from an educator.
 The learning content must be consumed independently by the student, which may create barriers to learning growth.